DeanA1985/HeritageHousingP5/README.md

 ### 3. Usability Testing

-We had a few users test the app and give feedback.
+I had a few users test the app and give feedback these were family who had no real profound interest in data science or data analysis but were willing to take part .

 **What users said:**